thejspr/thejspr.com/_posts/2014-08-02-ruby-rails-on-docker-with-fig-and-postgresql.md

 ## Conclusion

 I hope you found this useful and feel confident in trying out Docker for your Rails applications.
-If you have any questions or feedback, please let me know in the comments below.
+If you have any questions or feedback, please let me know.